devedmonton/codevid19.com/policies/rules.md

 Some sponsors may be given the opportunity award prizes during the course of the competition.
 These prizes will be communicated and awarded by sponsors in the manner they see fit, and subject to the rules and veto of the event organizers.

+You will not receive any compensation or credit for the use of your Submission, other than what is described in these Official Rules.

 ### Judging

 During the final prize round a team of expert judges will review each entry.
 Teams entering their projects for prizes will be expected to be available to answer judges questions via email, and if possible in person.